Open0xScope/openscope/README.md

 In phase 3, miner's will be require to update their modules in each cycle and no longer need to send trades.

-Validators will directly evaluate the module's performence through a set of standards.
+Validators will directly evaluate the module's performance through a set of standards.
 To be more detailed, validators will consider the miners' module as a general AI model, input events and expect to receive trades.

 This will be the final form of the OpenScope Subnet.